 André Mangeot has published two books of short stories, A Little Javanese (Salt, 2008) and True North (Salt, 2010) along with three poetry collections – Natural Causes (Shoestring, 2003), Mixer (Egg Box, 2005) and Blood Rain (Seren, 2020).
 He won the Robert Graves Prize in 2019 and was formerly part of a successful poetry performance group, The Joy of Six, for over ten years.
 His work has appeared in The Spectator, New Statesman, TLS and many other publications and he has read at the Edinburgh Book Festival, Dartington Literature Festival, StAnza International Poetry Festival, and at London’s Poetry and Troubadour Cafés.
-A recently completed novel is now seeking a publisher.
+His debut novel (a political thriller shortlisted for the 2024 First Novel Prize, run by The Literary Studio) is now seeking a publisher.

 Praise for André’s work